SharinaS/Cloud-Engineering-Fundamentals/messaging_services.md

 # MQ

-If you're using messaging with existing applications and want to move your messaging service to the cloud quickly and easily, it is recommended that you consider Amazon MQ.
-It supports industry-standard APIs and protocols so you can switch from any standards-based message broker to Amazon MQ without rewriting the messaging code in your applications.
+If you're using messaging with **existing applications** and want to move your messaging service to the cloud quickly and easily, it is recommended that you consider Amazon MQ.

+It supports industry-standard APIs and protocols so you can switch from any standards-based message broker to Amazon MQ **without rewriting the messaging code** in your applications.

+SQS, in contrast, would make you likely rewrite your messaging code :(